zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemLine.md

     ?>

 ### visible
-The visibility of the lines.
+If set to true the chart will display the category axis lines.
+By default the category axis lines are visible.

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemLine`